sebajara/dataincubator_challenge/project/README.md

 Linkedin is the biggest social network for people to promote themself professionally, and for companies to recruit them.
-The most direct way for a company to position themselves in the network is via "followers", that track their developments and announcements.
+The most direct way for a company to position themselves in the network is via "follower" users that track their developments and announcements.

-In this project I will analyse the followers-count of individual companies in order to develop and mathematical model that describes how followers-count is expected to change over time.
+In this project I will analyse the followers-count of individual companies, in order to develop and mathematical model that describes how followers-count are expected to change over time.
 I will use this model to identify companies that grow faster than expected, hoping to learn how companies can accelerate their positioning within LinkedIn.

 Preliminary, I have analysed a [database](https://s3-us-west-2.amazonaws.com/documents.thinknum.com/dataset_dump/flikerqvnk/temp_datalab_records_linkedin_company.zip) tracking the followers-count of about 5000 companies, spanning from September 2015 to July 2018.
-Inspection of showed that the company's follower-counts approximate a linear relation with time (R_values have 0.9 average and 0.3 standard deviation, data not shown).
+Inspection showed that the company's follower-counts approximate a linear relation with time (R_values have 0.9 average and 0.3 standard deviation, data not shown).
 For each company I estimated the follower-counts change-rate and fractional "follower counts" change-rate